 Do Your Homework When Choosing a Farmer

-- Interview Multiple Farmers- You wouldn’t send your child to the first daycare you found, and you shouldn’t rent out your land to the first farmer that shows interest.
-Talk to as many farmers as you can and get a general feel for who you’re comfortable with renting your land.
+- Interview Multiple Farmers.
+You wouldn’t send your child to the first daycare you found, and you shouldn’t rent your land to the first farmer who shows interest.
+Talk to as many farmers as you can, and get a general feel for who you’re comfortable with when renting your land.

 Use a Formal Lease

 Once you’ve found the tenant that passes all of your criteria, it’s time to draw up a lease.
-When doing so it’s important that the lease is a formal lease.
+When doing so, it’s important that the lease is a formal lease.
 Many agricultural universities will publish a sample farming lease, but that should only be used as a starting point.
 Be sure to outline any terms that you want the farmer to follow.
-For example, If you want the farmer to leave some crops standing for late-season hunting, you need to get it in writing.
-You will also need to make sure you include what will happen if you decide to sell the land (in some states, if the buyer sells the rented land, the new buyer must honor any existing lease).
+For example, if you want the farmer to leave some crops standing for late-season hunting, you need to get it in writing.
+You should also include what will happen if you decide to sell the land.
+(In some states, if the buyer sells the rented land, the new buyer must honor any existing lease).
 Lastly, be sure to add that you have permission to access the rented land to hunt and visit.

 Insurance and Taxes

 Since you will be making money from your land, you’re technically a business owner.
 This means you will have certain liability exposures that could end up costing you.
-By getting liability insurance, you will be adding the first layer of protection for expenses that may occur from injury or wrongful death.
-It will also cover any medical bills associated.
-Also, talk to your insurance agent to determine what type of coverage you will need to protect you from any liability while renting out the land.
+By getting liability insurance, you will add the first layer of protection for expenses that may occur from injury or wrongful death.
+It will also cover any associated medical bills.
+Also, talk to your insurance agent to determine the coverage type you'll need for protection against liabilities while renting out the land.
 As for income and estate taxes, they are affected by farm rental agreements.
 Speak with a tax consultant so you know the best way to handle these issues.